ECFIN-YGAP/PyPF/README.md

     where {spec-file-path} is the path to the specification file included in this bundle.
     Make sure you are using the specification file which is compliant with your installation of miniconda.

 8 - Your newly installed python/miniconda is now able to run this project.
-To do so you simply have to run placeholder.bat.
+To do so you simply have to run "PyPF.bat".